Bees and other pollinators

 If there was a growing body of evidence that a neonicotinoid insecticide was causing harm in New Zealand, or if an overseas regulator banned a neonicotinoid, we could reassess it, to see if it should continue to be used here.
 A reassessment can result in an approval being cancelled or having more strict rules placed on how, where and when the neonicotinoid might be used.

-As an OECD member country, New Zealand has introduced this system to monitor the situation here.
-We have taken responsibility for reporting pollinator incidents back to the OECD.
-This system will enable us to compare what’s happening in New Zealand with other countries, and to identify whether we need to take a different course of action to ensure our pollinators are protected.
+As an OECD member country, New Zealand introduced this system to monitor the situation here.
+We, the EPA, are responsible for reporting pollinator incidents back to the OECD.
+Participating in reporting these incidents to the OECD will allow us to compare what’s happening in New Zealand with other countries, to work out whether we need to take a different course of action to ensure our pollinators are protected.

 Impact of hazardous substances on bee health